sanamhosseinzadeh/paper_moho_inversion_Makran/README.md

 ---

 ##  License
-The source code is released under the MIT License, allowing you to freely use, modify, and distribute the code.
+The source code is released under the MIT License, allowing you to freely use, and modify the code.
 Attribution to the original authors must be provided.
 For complete license details, refer to the `LICENSE.md` file.

 The manuscript is ready for submission and will be open to modifications and revisions as part of the submission process.